Social Work, B.A.

 c.
 Formally apply for upper-division social work major status.

 d.
-The following eight prerequisite courses in the pre-social work major must be completed prior to entry into the social work program:
+The following eight prerequisite courses must be completed:

 G.E.
 Area A2 (ENGL 10/ENGL 5B) (3 units)